bullet-train-co/bullet_train-core/bullet_train/docs/themes/on-other-rails-projects.md

 1. Change the value returned by `current_theme` to the new theme name
 2. Change the name of the `THEME` env var defined in `build:css` in `package.json`
-3. Change the subdir path of the `$ThemeStylesheetsDir` in `application.tailwind.css`

 ## 3. Using Locales for fields on new models